-The goal of the Global Ministries University Doctor of Ministry (D.Min.)
-Degree Program is to equip ministers and people in ministry to serve others more fully and effectively.
-Students will have the opportunity to custom design their ministerial degree program and experience courses, programs, seminars, and workshops that foster intellectual, emotional and spiritual development in their ministry environment.
-Students may earn the Doctor of Ministry (D.Min.) degree completely online.
+The goal of the Doctor of Ministry Program is to equip people to serve others more fully and effectively.
+Students will have the opportunity to experience courses, programs, seminars, and workshops that foster intellectual, emotional and spiritual development in their ministry environment.

-Given the opportunity to custom design the Doctor of Ministry (D.Min.)
-Degree Program, students then have the capacity to deepen the understanding of their own ministry, to enhance their ministerial skills, and to articulate their spirituality and/or theology of ministry.
-Another way the Doctor of Ministry (D.Min.)
-Degree Program may be custom designed, students have the optionto take one course, workshop, seminar, and/or pilgrimage offered by another university/seminary/organization beyond those provided by the Global Ministries University.* Credit may be given for attendance at seminars held in conjunction with regional and national assemblies of affiliated groups.
-Upon completion of such a program, an integrative paper will be required as well as verification that the student completed the course.
+*In certain circumstances approval may be sought for a course, workshop, seminar, and/or pilgrimage offered by another university/seminary/organization beyond those provided by the Global Ministries University.
+Credit may be given for attendance at seminars held in conjunction with regional and national assemblies of affiliated groups.
+Upon completion of such a program, an integrative paper will be required as well as verification that the student completed the course, workshop, etc.